You are listening to the Sean Hannity Radio Show Podcast.

 We're going to talk about the attacks last night, the sad latest example of radical Islamic terror.

-And we're going to go back to and talk About the words of President Trump over the weekend.
+And we're going to go back to and talk about the words of President Trump over the weekend.

-His best speech by far, not covered because of the conspiracy, Trump, Trump, Trump, Russia, Russia, Russia, Russia, Russia, Russia conspiracy.
+His best speech by far, not covered because of the conspiracy Trump, Trump, Trump, Russia, Russia conspiracy, which is where I want to go.

 He confirmed unmasking earlier today, and he acknowledged through Trey Gowdy, which is what I'm going to get to in a second, there's no evidence.

-Now here's where we're going to start here.
+Now, here's where we're going to start here.

-So for months, we have heard about this Russia Trump collusion story.
+So for months, we have heard about this Russia-Trump collusion story.

 Months.

-It has been a narrative on cable news, major newspapers, blogs, news sites everywhere.
+It has been a narrative on cable news, major newspapers, blogs, news sites, everywhere.

-It has dominated the news in such a way that I would argue it's it's it's actually gotten in the way of the president doing his job, fulfilling his promises to you, the American people.
+It has dominated the news in such a way that I would argue it's actually gotten in the way of the president doing his job, fulfilling his promises to you, the American people.

 With all that said, let me start at the beginning.